88 Aquarii

-88 Aquarii (abbreviated 88 Aqr) is a star in the equatorial constellation of Aquarius.
+88 Aquarii (abbreviated 88 Aqr), officially named Safina, is a star in the equatorial constellation of Aquarius.
 88 Aquarii is the Flamsteed designation, though it also bears the Bayer designation c2 Aquarii.
 In dark conditions it is visible to the naked eye with an apparent visual magnitude of +3.68.
 Based upon parallax measurements, this star is at a distance of around 271 ly from Earth.

 The spectrum of 88 Aquarii matches an evolved giant star with a classification of K1 III.
-Its measured angular diameter is 3.24 ± 0.20 mas, which, at the estimated distance of Delta Ophiuchi, yields a physical size of about 29 times the radius of the Sun.
+Its measured angular diameter is 3.24 ± 0.20 mas, which, at the estimated distance, yields a physical size of about 29 times the radius of the Sun.
 The cool, orange hued glow of this star comes from the outer atmosphere's effective temperature of 4,430 K.

+This star was a member of the Indigenous Arabic constellation Safina, the Ship, between Diphda and Fomalhaut.
+The IAU Working Group on Star Names approved the name Safina for this star on 12 December 2024 and it is now so entered in the IAU Catalog of Star Names.